No More Parties: Critical reception

-Remix
+Lil Durk Remix

 A day after the song's release, Leray announced in a tweet that she wanted Lil Durk to appear on the remix of the song, which he agreed to do.
 On the remix, Durk raps a verse about changing his inner circle, while showing love to his girlfriend India Royale.
 He also raps about "snitching", which HotNewHipHop's Erika Marie deemed to be about his foe, fellow American rapper 6ix9ine.

-On April 19, 2021, Alrahim Wright III released a remix called "No More Stress".

 Music video

 A music video for the song's remix, directed by the filmmaking trio Reel Goats, was released in March 2021.
 In the video, Leray walks through her mansion, cleaning up and forcing people out after a "wild" house party was thrown by her friends in her absence the night before.

+Other versions

+Polo G, K Camp, F.S Rudy, Alrahim Wright III and Reese Youngn have all released remixes of the song.

 Chart performance

 The song debuted at number 84 on the US Billboard Hot 100, becoming Leray's debut chart entry.